-Plan to keep your implant-supported teeth for life
+Plan to keep your implant-supported teeth healthy

 - We partner with specialists who are adept at precisely placing implants in the jawbone.

 - Dr. Asaria and his team are adept at properly placing the restoration on the implant.
 These crowns, bridges, or dentures protect the implant.

 - Care and expertise helps to put you in a good position for success.

 It’s important to continue to mix good hygiene at home with professional cleanings at our office.
 Artificial teeth don’t decay like natural teeth, but they are still susceptible to disease.
 A gum disease-like inflammation can develop around the implant.
 Like gum disease, this inflammation is progressive and can become peri-implantitis that threatens the health of the implant if inflamed tissue isn’t treated promptly and effectively.

 By keeping follow-up appointments and recall visits as advised by Dr. Asaria, the Calgary Dental Centers team can detect these problems early.
 Our dental hygienists are also equipped to adequately clean implants to keep them healthy or to resolve inflammation and even reverse the effects of earlier-stage disease.
 For example, our team uses specialized instruments and products to manage the bacteria-filled biofilm or plaque on an implant, as well as hardened plaque or tartar.
 Our hygienists are experienced in cleaning all kinds of teeth, including implants.
 Our team understands that the same amount of pressure used on a natural tooth isn’t required when cleaning around an implant affected by tartar.
 Tools and techniques are also tailored to your unique needs, such as the type and design of the implant.